qiime2/docs/source/tutorials/moving-pictures.rst

      --i-demultiplexed-seqs demux.qza \
      --p-trim-left 0 \
      --p-trunc-len 100 \
-     --o-representative-sequences rep-seqs \
+     --o-representative-sequences rep-seqs.qza \
-     --o-table table
+     --o-table table.qza

 After the ``dada2 denoise`` step completes, you'll want to explore the resulting data.
 You can do this using the following two commands, which will create visual summaries of the data.
 The ``feature-table summarize`` command will give you information on how many sequences are associated with each sample and with each feature, histograms of those distributions, and some related summary statistics.
-The ``feature-table view-seq-data`` will provide a mapping of feature IDs to sequences, and provide links to easily BLAST each sequence against the NCBI nt database.
+The ``feature-table tabulate-seqs`` command will provide a mapping of feature IDs to sequences, and provide links to easily BLAST each sequence against the NCBI nt database.
 The latter visualization will be very useful later in the tutorial, when you want to learn more about specific features that are important in the data set.

 .. command-block::

    qiime feature-table summarize \
      --i-table table.qza \
-     --o-visualization table
+     --o-visualization table.qzv
    qiime feature-table tabulate-seqs \
      --i-data rep-seqs.qza \
-     --o-visualization rep-seqs
+     --o-visualization rep-seqs.qzv

 Generate a tree for phylogenetic diversity analyses
 ---------------------------------------------------